 Who does not love something that comes for free?
 Look around your homestead environment, I’m sure you have what it needs to create this simple DIY willow composter.
 Made out of branch cuttings from bushes or trees, easily weave them together to create this wonderful bin.
 Learning this skill could make a huge difference around your garden.
 Aside from compost bins, you can also build fences, garden edgings, and raised beds with this material.

-27. Wire Screen Compost Bin
+27. Keyhole Garden and Compost Bin

 28. Metal Drum Compost Tumbler